blackb6a/blackb6a-ctf-2023-challenges/15-instant chat/README.md

 https://www.youtube.com/watch?v=CnHSv1sjTCg

-_Good CTF challenges never die.
-They will be remembered and reused._

 Quick communication is important, especially when you are texting your secret crush.
 You surely don't want to miss any message or have the message came in delay.
 Behold!
 Here is a free app, running a service with 0 cost, serving for you free of charge.
 What might go wrong with such a sweet deal?

 ## Notes